tokenstreet-tech/eslint-plugin/docs/rules/no-logger-error-method.md

 # No Logger Error Method (no-logger-error-method)

 The logger methods `warn`, `error` and `fatal` should not be used directly.
-Instead, one should call the ErrorHandler, which reacts appropriately to the status and calls the logger.
+Instead, one should call the `ErrorHandler`, which reacts appropriately to the status and calls the `Logger`.

 ## Rule Details